Algebraic versions of $\mathbb{T}^2$ and of $\mathbb{P}^1\times\mathbb{P}^1$ and Hochschild cohomology: Two derived versions of P1P1

 The first Hochschild cohomology describes infinitesimal symmetries; in a sense, the first summand describes the obvious symmetries arising from the symmetries of the direction of deformation $\Psi$, while the second one corresponds to somewhat unexpected symmetries.
+Note, however, that the second summand is never present for $\Psi$ sufficiently ``small''; in a sense, this is a phenomenon that is completely analogous to the roots of unity appearing in Section \ref{sec:defS1S1}.

 \begin{proof} We use the same strategy as in Proposition \ref{prop:HHincid}; namely, we shall compute the Hochschild cohomology $HH^\bullet((\Lambda\otimes\Lambda)_\Psi,(\Lambda\otimes\Lambda)_\Psi)$ via the Koszul complex.
 Under the identifications made above, that complex is